How To View Historical Imagery

 Aerial Orthoimagery for Historical Context

-When you want historical context for an area of interest, there are several options to help you get started.
+When you want a historical context for an area of interest, there are several options to help you get started.

 Google Earth is a mobile and desktop application with an enormous collection of historical imagery for free.